A.I. INFORMATION

 Use sterile saline solution or sterile water as diluent.
 Mix as follows:

 The PMS-G must be used immediately after mixing; do not mix it ahead of time.
-Prepare PMS-G 15 minutes prior to pulling sponges.
+Prepare PMS-G 15 minutes prior to pulling CIDRs.

 PMS-G is given by IM (intramuscular) injection.
 Location of IM injection is your preference.
 Super Sire prefers the neck, but hind leg also can be used.